 - Being careful during changing seasons: It is often seen that viral infections, such as flu are more common during changing seasons, especially in winters.
 Therefore, being extra careful during the changing seasons saves you from getting infected.

 - Avoid close contact with infected people: It is suggested that you should avoid people who are infected with flu.
-You may cover your mouth from stopping the virus entering your body.
+You may cover your mouth from stopping the virus from entering your body.

 - Staying away from crowded places: You should refrain from going to areas or places which are overcrowded as it will make you more susceptible to the infection.
 In case you have a school going child at home, it is advised to keep a close tab for any symptoms of flu.